Minimum Cost of Living Across Canada

 Living Cost in Ontario

-Ontario is Canada's largest province with over 14.7 million people, and is one of the most expensive provinces on a cost basis.
-This is partially explained by the province having some of the highest housing costs in Canada, especially around the Greater Toronto Area (GTA), where 48% of Ontarians call home.
+Ontario is Canada's largest province, with nearly 16 million people, and is one of the most expensive provinces on a cost basis.
+This is partially explained by the province's high housing costs, especially around the Greater Toronto Area (GTA), which almost 50% of Ontarians call home.

 Cost of Living in Toronto

-With Toronto being home to many Canadian head offices and well-paying office jobs, it is also one of the most expensive cities to live in Canada.
+Toronto, home to many Canadian head offices and well-paying office jobs, is one of the most expensive cities to live in in Canada.

-Regarding housing, the average housing costs in Toronto will make up your largest cost of living expense.
+Regarding housing, the average Toronto rent will make up your largest cost of living expense.
 Depending on the property size, the average Toronto rental rates are as follows:

-Another cost for housing is utilities, which include electricity and communication services and are usually not included in the rent.
-Based on a survey of rates by the C.D.
-Howe Institute, the average monthly cost for Toronto Hydro is $104.
-Telecommunication services, including TV, phone, and internet cost an average of $169 per month in Ontario, according to the CRTC at year end 2019.
-All of these would add up to the housing cost for 1 person in a bachelor style apartment being ~ $1,490 per month.
+Another housing cost is utilities, which include electricity and communication services and are usually not included in the rent.
+The average monthly cost for Toronto Hydro is ~$178 for a 1000 kW consumption.
+Telecommunication services, including a phone plan for one person and internet, cost an average of $109 per month in Ontario.
+All of these would add up to the housing cost for one person in a bachelor-style apartment being ~ $1,701 per month.

 Living in Toronto also entails a lengthy and expensive commute.
 With a good public transportation system, including subways, city buses, streetcars and buses from the suburbs, the quality of public transport is quite high compared to other Ontario cities.
-At a cost of $143 per month for a general pass, it can be much cheaper than car ownership.
-For those living in the outskirts of the GTA however, owning a car may be a more practical way to commute.
-Car ownership in Ontario can be expensive, with insurance premiums being some of the highest in Canada at ~$125 per month.
-Including the cost of gas, at ~$2.00 per litre, with the average amount Canadians drive per month (1384 Kilometers), this would cost you ~$280 per month.
-According to CAA’s driving costs calculator, the monthly fuel cost, maintenance cost, and insurance cost of a car in Ontario would be $578 per month.
+At a cost of $156 per month for a general pass, it can be much cheaper than car ownership.
+For those living in the outskirts of the GTA, however, owning a car may be a more practical way to commute.
+Car ownership in the GTA can be expensive, with average insurance premiums being some of the highest in Canada at ~$212 per month.
+The cost of gas as of August 2024 was approximately ~$1.6 per litre in Toronto.
+According to CAA’s driving costs calculator, the monthly cost of driving in Ontario, including car payments, fuel cost, maintenance cost, and insurance costs of an intermediate car in Ontario would be over $750 per month.

-When it comes to food costs, according to Toronto's Nutritious Food Basket Calculator, the average cost per month to buy food in the city ranges from ~$260 for a female adult, to ~ $340 for a male young adult.
-However, this doesn't tell the whole story, especially in a city that's always on-the-go.
-The cost of dining can average $10+ for lunch, to $25+ for takeout or an inexpensive dinner.
-In comparison, the average monthly cost of food in Ontario minus restaurants was ~$253 per person, meaning the cost of food in Toronto is slightly higher.
-Meanwhile, the average food expenditures per household in Ontario was $398 per month, which includes both food at home and food from restaurants.
+When it comes to food costs, according to Toronto's Nutritious Food Basket 2023, the average cost per month to buy food in the city for a family of four (two adults and two children) is $1,177.
+However, this doesn't tell the whole story, especially in a city that's always on the go.
+The cost of dining can average $10+ for lunch for one person to $25+ for one person’s takeout or an inexpensive dinner.

 Overall, If you are planning on raising a family in Toronto, the added costs of childcare, a larger home, and additional food and miscellaneous costs mean that it is important to have your finances in order.